OladeleSeyi/coinsChallenge/README.md

 Per instructions you can find the Playground interface at the `localhost:3000/graphiql`

+## Testing

+You can run the tests by running `npm run test`

+### End to End Tests

+Run the single end to end mock by running

+`serverless invoke local -f graphql -p mocks/getPrice.json`

 ### Limitations

 - This solution implements calculatePrice (and its helper functions ) in the Query directory.
 Ideally, this should be separated into its own directory as a module.